Cisco Wireless 9178 Series Access Point

 Step 2: Deploy & Verify

 Once deployment is complete based on the model, validation becomes critical.
-Tools like Hamina, Oscium Nomad, or Ekahau Sidekick can verify coverage, but here’s where Cisco has been leading the industry by working with partners to implement necessary updates.
+Tools like Hamina used along with Oscium Nomad, or Ekahau Sidekick can verify coverage, but here’s where Cisco has been leading the industry by working with partners to implement necessary updates.
 For example, Wi-Fi site planning and site survey tools typically use the strongest RSSI value at each location.
-For UWB deployment validation, we need them to use the four strongest 5G RSSI readings, confirming that RSSI readings from at least 4 APs exceed our ~-60 dBm threshold.
+For UWB deployment validation, we need them to use the four strongest 5G RSSI readings, confirming that RSSI readings from at least 4 APs exceed our -60 dBm threshold.

 This -60 dBm threshold applies specifically to site survey measurements of Wi-Fi RSSI on 5 GHz channels for APs that are transmitting at 23 dBm TX power (i.e., RRM off).
 If RRM is on, the number needs to be adjusted accordingly.